 Keeping close tabs on your brand and how its perceived is the first step to garnering more trust from audiences.
 If you don’t know who has what to say about you, you can’t really gauge whether or not you’re a trusted entity.

-Concurrently, being always tapped in to your community to see how you’re performing on all channels and at all consumer touchpoints will enable your team to see how you’re viewed and whether trust levels are up, down, or sideways.
+Concurrently, being always keyed into your community to see how you’re performing on all channels and at all consumer touch points will enable your team to see how you’re viewed and whether trust levels are up, down, or sideways.

 As you’re well aware, brand trust is a fluid thing.
 You’ll see, some brands have mastered the art of building a loyal trust with consumers.
 But most will find that how people perceive their business varies depending on what the company does, its ad campaigns, its PR tactics and crisis management, product launches and other important factors.

-GoPro, for instance, is a fairly trusted brand in the camera and video industry, but brand trust may take a hit if they layoff hundreds of people and rumors of the company looking to be sold are swirling, as is currently the case.
+GoPro, for instance, is a fairly trusted brand in the camera and video industry, but brand trust may take a hit if they layoff hundreds of people while rumors of the company looking to be sold are swirling, which happened in the winter of 2017.